Corporate Social Responsibility Disclosure and Compliance: An Overview of Selected Legislation, Guidance and Voluntary Initiatives

 (4) internal accountability; and

-U.S. Federal Acquisition Regulation Anti-human Trafficking Provisions (2015): Prohibits specified human trafficking conduct by contractors and subcontractors in connection with U.S. federal contracts.
+U.S. Federal Acquisition Regulation Anti-human Trafficking Provisions (2015; amended 2018): Prohibits specified human trafficking conduct by contractors and subcontractors in connection with U.S. federal contracts.
 Also requires a compliance plan to be adopted and certifications to be provided if the contract or subcontract involves supplies acquired or services to be performed outside of the United States with an estimated value greater than $500,000, excluding commercially available off-the-shelf items.
+In December 2018, the FAR anti-human trafficking provisions were amended to add a definition of recruitment fees.

 U.K. Modern Slavery Act (2015): Requires commercial organisations that supply goods or services, are doing business in the United Kingdom and have an annual turnover of at least £36 million to annually prepare a slavery and human trafficking statement indicating the steps taken to ensure that modern slavery is not occurring in the supply chain or business.
+The U.K. Home Office has indicated that it expects subject commercial organisations to post their statements on their websites within six months after their fiscal year end.
 Suggested disclosure topics include:

 (1) organizational structure, business model and supply chain relationships;